bsurmanski/wlc/README.md

     weak Animal myAnimal = human // no retain for myAnimal

 ### Arrays
-arrays have an associated size in WL.
+arrays have an associated size in OWL.
 Arrays can either be statically sized, or dynamically sized.
 Statically sized arrays cannot be resized but an explicit size variable does not need to be stored.
 Dynamically sized arrays are stored with a pointer to the first element as well as a size of the array.